Git-K3rnel/TryHackMe/Ignite/README.md

 ## Enumeration

-we use nmap to scan the target :
+We use nmap to scan the target :

 ```bash
 nmap -sT -sV 10.10.128.117